Managing False Positives

 Correlation-Based Filtering

-Use CastellanAI's correlation engine to filter isolated events that lack supporting context.
+Use CastellanAI's correlation engine to filter isolated events.

 Correlation reduces false positives by requiring: